akzedevops/rerugan/README.md

 - 🌱 I’m currently learning **AWS DevOps Stuffs**

-- 📝 I regularly write articles on [medium about tech and life stuffs](medium about tech and life stuffs)
+- 📝 I regularly write articles on **Medium about tech and life stuffs**.

 - 💬 Feel free Ask me about **Linux and infra sutffs and Mobile Security**